Functional optimal transport: map estimation and domain adaptation for functional data: Functional optimal transport: optimization and convergence analysis

 \paragraph{Consistency of M-estimator} In practice, we are given i.i.d. samples $f_{11}, f_{12}, \dots, f_{1n_1}$ from $\mu$ and $f_{21}, f_{22}, \dots, f_{2n_2}$ from $\nu$, the empirical version of our optimization problem becomes:

-where $\hat{\mu}_{n_1} = \dfrac{1}{n_1}\sum_{l=1}^{n_1} \delta_{f_{1l}}$ and $\hat{\nu}_{n_2} = \dfrac{1}{n_2}\sum_{k=1}^{n_2} \delta_{f_{2k}}$ are the empirical measures, and $n = (n_1, n_2)$.
+where $\hat{\mu}_{n_1} = \dfrac{1}{n_1}\sum_{l=1}^{n_1} \delta_{f_{1,l}}$ and $\hat{\nu}_{n_2} = \dfrac{1}{n_2}\sum_{k=1}^{n_2} \delta_{f_{2,k}}$ are the empirical measures, and $n = (n_1, n_2)$.
 We proceed to show that the minimizer of this problem exists and provides a consistent estimate of the minimizer of \eqref{eq:shrinkage}.
 The common technique to establish consistency of M-estimators is via the uniform convergence of objective functions $\hat{J}_n$ to $J$.
-Since $\Bspace(H_1, H_2)$ is unbounded and locally non-compact, care must be taken to ensure that the minimizer of~\eqref{eq:empirical_objective} is eventually bounded so that a suitable uniform convergence behavior can be established, as explicated in the following key lemma: \begin{lemma} \begin{enumerate}[itemsep=-1mm] \item For any fixed $C_0 >0$,
+The technical challenge here is that $\Bspace(H_1, H_2)$ is unbounded and locally non-compact.
+Thus care must be taken to ensure that the minimizer of~\eqref{eq:empirical_objective} is eventually bounded so that a suitable uniform convergence behavior can be established, as explicated in the following key lemma: \begin{lemma} Under assumption (A.1), the following hold. \begin{enumerate}[itemsep=-1mm] \item For any fixed $C_0 >0$,